-This project will utilise a range of econometric techniques to investigate the nature of the relationship between the domains of individual subjective wellbeing, individual and household characteristics, work/life circumstances, and a range of indicators related to the measurement of social cohesion and civil society.
+This project utilised a range of econometric techniques to investigate the nature of the relationship between the domains of individual subjective wellbeing, individual and household characteristics, work/life circumstances, and a range of indicators related to the measurement of social cohesion and civil society.

-The WP will draw on a range of econometric techniques, dependent on the characteristics of the data used but including the both cross section and panel data methods used in the analysis of ordered response models.
-Exploratory factor analysis (EFA) and principal component analysis (PCA) will be used to develop an index of social cohesion.
-Models that account for common error components across the different domains of subjective wellbeing will also be used, which develop and extend the methodological framework outlined in van Praag et al., (2003, and 2008).
-The project will also link in with ADRC Wales.
+The WP drew on a range of econometric techniques, dependent on the characteristics of the data used but including the both cross section and panel data methods used in the analysis of ordered response models.
+Exploratory factor analysis (EFA) and principal component analysis (PCA) were used to develop an index of social cohesion.
+Models that account for common error components across the different domains of subjective wellbeing were also used, which develop and extend the methodological framework outlined in van Praag et al., (2003, and 2008).
+The project also linked in with ADRC Wales.

 - Consider the spatial diversity of subjective measures of wellbeing in the UK and how these have evolved overtime.